Renewed-Scripts/Renewed-Weaponscarry/README.md

 1. Download the latest version of the script
 2. Extract the files to your server root directory
-3. Head over to your qb-apartments and add this `exports['"Renewed-Weaponscarry']:toggleProps()` to line 256 right under Wait(250) in the function EnterApartment
+3. Head over to your qb-apartments and add this `exports['Renewed-Weaponscarry']:toggleProps()` to line 256 right under Wait(250) in the function EnterApartment
-4. Now scroll down till you find `local function LeaveApartment` and past this right under it around line 317 `exports['"Renewed-Weaponscarry']:toggleProps()`
+4. Now scroll down till you find `local function LeaveApartment` and past this right under it around line 317 `exports['Renewed-Weaponscarry']:toggleProps()`
 5. Add the following line to your server.cfg file `ensure Renewed-Weaponscarry`
 6. ENJOY!